oscarlpez/filebeat-6.6.0-armv7/README.md

 # filebeat-6.6.0-armv7
-Cross compiled filebeat-6.6.0 for ARMv7
+Cross compiled filebeat-6.6.0 for ARMv7.

-Elastic does not provide Filebeat binaries for ARMv7 This proyect contains the filebeat binary cross compiled and substituted in the official filebeat 6.6.0 linux package
+Elastic does not provide Filebeat binaries for ARMv7.

+This proyect contains the filebeat binary cross compiled and substituted in the official filebeat 6.6.0 linux package.

 Filebeat can easily be cross-compiled with:
 ```